mintpepper95/KnowledgeIsPower/DotNet/C_Sharp/Boxing and unboxing.md

 Value types are actual values stored on the stack.
 #### What is boxing?

+CLR boxes the value type, by creating a new System.Object on the heap and wraps the value of `i` in it, and then assigns its address to o, on the stack.

 ![[Pasted image 20240319190222.png]]
 Here object o is an address and not value itself.
 It's created on the stack.